-△ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Fiscal Year Ended December 31, 2018

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-Commission File Number: 1-13738

-PSYCHEMEDICS CORPORATION

-(Exact Name of Registrant as Specified in Its Charter)

-Delaware 58-1701987

-(State or Other Jurisdiction of Incorporation or Organization)

-(I.R.S.
-Employer Identification No.)

-289 Great Road

-Acton, Massachusetts

-(Address of Principal Executive Offices)

-(Zip Code)

-Registrant's Telephone Number Including Area Code: (978) 206-8220

-Securities registered pursuant to Section 12(b) of the Act:

-Title of Class

-Name of each exchange on which registered:

-Common Stock, \$0.005 par value

-The Nasdaq Stock Market L.L.C.

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by a check mark if the registrant is a well-known seasoned issuer (as defined in Rule 405 of the Securities Exchange Act of 1934).

-Indicate by a check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Securities Exchange Act of 1934).
-Yes \square No \boxtimes

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files.)
-Yes \boxtimes No \square

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or emerging growth company.
-See definitions of "accelerated filer", "large accelerated filer", "non-accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Securities Exchange Act of 1934.

-Large Accelerated Filer

-□

-Accelerated Filer

-□

-Non-Accelerated Filer

-□

-Smaller Reporting Company

-□
+SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Fiscal Year Ended December er 31, 2019 ☐ TRANSITION REPORT PURSUANT T TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 C ommission File Number: 1-1 3738 DOVOLLEN AEDICS COD DODATION MEDICS COR · · me of Registrant as Specified , Delaware (State or Other Jurisdiction of Incorporation or Org anization) 58-1701987 (I.R.S.
+Employer Identification No.) 289 Great Road Acton, Massachusetts 01720 (Address of Principal Executive Offices) (Zip Code) Registrant's Telep hone Number Including Area Code: (978) 206-8220 Securities re egistered pursuant to Section 1 2(b) of the Act: Title of Class Trading Symbol(s) Name of each exchange on which registered Common stock. \$0.005 par value PMD The Nasdaq Stock Market, LLC.
+Securities regis stered pursuant to Section 12(g g) of the Act: None Indicate by a check mark if the registrant is a well-Yes $\square$ No $\boxtimes$ known seasoned issuer (as def ined in Rule 405 of the Securities Exchange Act of 1934).
+Indicate by a check mark if the registrant is not red Act of 1934).
+Yes $\square$ No $\boxtimes$ quired to file reports pursuant to Section 13 or Section 15(d) of the Securities Exchange ch shorter period that the regi be filed by Section 13 or 15(d) of the Securities Exchange strant was required to file such reports), and (2) has been Interactive Data File required to be submitted and posted a shorter period that the registrant was required to submit ons of "accelerated filer", "la relerated filer, a non-accelerated filer, a smaller reporting arge accelerated filer", "non-accelerated filer", "smaller is Exchange Act of 1934.
+Large Accelerated Filer ☐ Acceler ated Filer □ Non-Accelerated Filer ⊠

-Emerging Growth Company
+Smaller Reporting Company ⊠ Emerging Growth Company □

-□

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \square
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

 Indicate by a check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Securities and Exchange Act of 1934).
-Yes \square No \boxtimes
+Yes □ No ⊠

-As of June 30, 2018, there were 5,507,262 shares of Common Stock of the Registrant outstanding.
-The aggregate market value of the Common Stock of the Registrant held by non-affiliates (assuming for these purposes, but not conceding, that all executive officers, directors and 5% shareholders are "affiliates" of the Registrant) as of June 30, 2018 was approximately \$76 million, computed based upon the closing price of \$19.24 per share on June 30, 2018.
+As of June 30, 2019, there were 5,516,931 shares of Common Stock of the Registrant outstanding.
+The aggregate market value of the Common Stock of the Registrant held by non-affiliates (assuming for these purposes, but not conceding, that all executive officers, directors and 5% shareholders are "affiliates" of the Registrant) as of June 30, 2019 was approximately \$37 million, computed based upon the closing price of \$10.09 per share on June 28, 2019.

-As of March 4, 2019, there were 5,507,262 shares of Common Stock of the Registrant outstanding.
+As of February 25, 2020, there were 5,516,931 shares of Common Stock of the Registrant outstanding.